aparame/Autonomous_RailBot/LORA code/README.md

 # LORA Arudino IDE files
 These files are to be uploaded to the receiver and transmitter for the LORA transmission accordingly

-**Please note**
+**Please note** :-

-These just the first commit, things need to be modified soon
+This simply the first commit, things will modified soon